The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 Think About Who Actually Buys That Chicken

 Before we treat this lawsuit as a consumer victory, let’s think about who actually depends on that $4.99 rotisserie chicken.
 It’s seniors on fixed incomes who buy one bird a month and stretch it across multiple meals — a few slices for dinner, the rest for sandwiches, the carcass simmered into soup stock on the weekend.
 It’s families of four who can’t afford a raw whole chicken and two hours of oven time on a Tuesday night.
-It’s people watching sodium for health reasons who keep their portions small and use it mostly as a stretcher, or to feed the whole family when everyone gets together.
-For those folks, $4.99 isn’t a deal.
+For those folks, $4.99 isn’t just a deal.
 It’s the plan.

 The Bottom Line

 Important legal note first: this is still only a proposed class action.
 A federal judge has not certified it.
 It has not been reviewed or validated by any court.
-It may never get that far.
 A proposed class action is a legal filing — not a verdict, not a finding of wrongdoing, and not proof of anything against Costco or anyone else.

 The underlying data about contamination at the Nebraska plant is real and worth monitoring.
-But this lawsuit faces serious legal headwinds: the named plaintiff never got sick, the damages theory is weak, the suit was effectively assembled by an activist organization rather than a community of harmed individuals, and the science on salmonella attribution does not support singling out one retailer when the problem is industry-wide and deeply systemic.
+But this lawsuit faces serious legal headwinds: the named plaintiff has not alleged she became ill, the damages theory is legally challenging, the suit draws heavily on advocacy research rather than a record of documented injuries, and the science on salmonella attribution does not support singling out one retailer when the problem is industry-wide and deeply systemic.

-And if the lawsuit is legally shaky because the product is technically legal to sell even with high salmonella contamination levels?
-Then yes — that shakiness goes to the heart of the case.
-It is very hard to win a lawsuit for selling a product that the law explicitly permits you to sell.
+And if the lawsuit is legally challenging because the product is technically legal to sell even with higher contamination levels under current rules?
+Then yes — that difficulty goes to the heart of the case.
+It is very hard to win a lawsuit for selling a product that the law, as written, largely permits.
+In my opinion, this one is shaky.

 If you’re concerned about food safety, the practical advice is simple and effective: wash your hands and all surfaces after handling any poultry packaging, refrigerate leftovers within two hours, and always reheat chicken to an internal temperature of 165°F throughout — the USDA safe minimum for both cooking and reheating poultry.
 A $15 instant-read thermometer is the most protective thing you can put in your kitchen drawer.